Bombing of Stalingrad: Further operations

 Wietersheim's isolated Panzer Corps was subjected to heavy Soviet counterattacks, which threatened to destroy it.
-Fliegerkorps VIII once again rescued its Heer comrades, launching nonstop attacks on the Red Army and stopping its attacks in their tracks.
-Richthofen, who was disgusted by the army's lack of aggressiveness, demanded an immediate, all-out attack to take the city.
-Hermann Hoth's 4th Panzer Army, immobilized for days far to the south of Stalingrad due to a lack of fuel, recommenced its offensive on 28 August with strong support from the Stukas and Fw 190s of Fliegerkorps VIII.
+Fliegerkorps VIII airstrikes helped stop these attacks.
+Richthofen demanded an immediate, all-out attack to take the city.
+Hermann Hoth's 4th Panzer Army, stopped for days far to the south of Stalingrad due to a lack of fuel, recommenced its offensive on 28 August with strong support from the Stukas and Fw 190s of Fliegerkorps VIII.
 Hoth's Panzer Divisions outflanked the Soviets on 29 August, who fell back on Stalingrad.
-On 30 August Richthofen, believing the fall of Stalingrad to be imminent, ordered fresh terror attacks on the city to break the Soviet will to resist.
-That day and the next, Fliegerkorps VIII launched full-scale bombing operations against the city, also attacking Soviet airfields east of the Volga to maintain German air superiority.Luftflotte 4 defeated the VVS in the airspace above the city, restricting the Soviets to night operations.
+On 30 August Richthofen, believing the fall of Stalingrad to be imminent, ordered fresh attacks on the city to break the Soviet will to resist.
+That day and the next, Fliegerkorps VIII launched full-scale bombing operations against the city, also attacking Soviet airfields east of the Volga to maintain German air superiority.

+Luftflotte 4 defeated the VVS in the airspace above the city, restricting the Soviets to night operations.
 The Germans obtained daylight air superiority over the Stalingrad area and exploited their edge to devastating effect.
 From 5 to 12 September, Luftflotte 4 conducted 7,507 sorties (938 per day).
 From 16 to 25 September, it carried out 9,746 sorties (975 per day).
 On 14 October it launched 1,250 sorties against Soviet positions west and east of the Volga and Soviet traffic along the river.
 That same day, its three Stuka Geschwader mounted 320 sorties against the Soviet positions on the west bank, dropping 540 tons of bombs on them.

 Over the course of the battle through to late 1942, the Germans flew 70,000 sorties dropping over a million bombs.